WilliamRagstad/LavaStore.js/README.md

 # LavaStore
- LavaStore is a flexible, scalable local database for the web
+LavaStore is a flexible and scalable local database for the web.